How To Find Your Outside Stopcock

 Who is responsible for the external stopcock?

-Responsibility and liability for your external stop tap will depend on where it is located.
-If it is within the property boundary, then it is your responsibility to maintain and operate the valve when necessary, including making repairs to the valve if it becomes damaged.
+Your external stop tap's responsibility and liability will depend on where it is located.
+If it is within the property boundary, it is your responsibility to maintain and operate the valve when necessary, including repairing the valve if it becomes damaged.

 If the stop tap is located outside of the property boundary, then it is the responsibility of your local water company.
-In these cases, you may need to seek permission to operate the external stopcock, even in an emergency – this is because for many properties, a single stop tap will connect to multiple homes, and switching it off will turn the water supply off for your neighbours as well.
+In these cases, you may need to seek permission to operate the external stopcock, even in an emergency – this is because, for many properties, a single stop tap will connect to multiple homes, and switching it off will also turn the water supply off for your neighbours.

 If your external stopcock falls under the water company’s jurisdiction, you may also need to seek permission to turn the supply back on after it has been switched off.
 The supplier will be responsible for maintenance and repairs, but if you operate the external stopcock and damage the valve, you may still be liable for the costs.

-Because of these complications associated with using the outside stop tap, it is recommended that you use the internal stopcock in the majority of instances.
+Because of these complications associated with using the outside stop tap, it is recommended that you use the internal stopcock in most instances.

 If you are having trouble locating the external stopcock or want to know whether you have permission to operate it in an emergency, you should contact your water supplier to see if they can help you.

-Find out more about our domestic drain repair and relining services here, or give us a call on 0800 526 488 to learn more.
+Find out more about our domestic drain repair and relining services online, or call us on 0800 526 488 to learn more.

 Popular searches